-3 Let love through all your actions run,

-And all your words be mild;

-Live like the blessed virgin's son,

-That sweet and lovely child.
+- 3 Let love through all your actions run, And all your words be mild; Live like the blessed Virgin's Son, That sweet and lovely Child.

-4 His soul was gentle as a lamb;
+- 4 His soul was gentle as a lamb;

-And as his stature grew,
+And, as his stature grew,

-He grew in favour both with man,
+He grew in favour both with man

-And God his father too.
+And God his Father too.

-5 Now Lord of all he reigns above, And from his heavenly throne He sees what children dwell in love, And marks them for his own.
+- 5 Now Lord of all, he reigns above, And from his heavenly throne, He sees what children dwell in love, And marks them for his own.

-17. Love between Brothers and Sisters.
+XVII.-LOVE BETWEEN BROTHERS AND SISTERS.

-1 WHATEVER brawls disturb the street, There should be peace at home; Where sisters dwell and brothers meet,
+WHATEVER brawls disturb the street,

+There should be peace at home;

+Where sisters dwell, and brothers meet,

 Quarrels should never come.

-2 Birds in their little nests agree; And 'tis a shameful sight, When children of one family Fall out, and chide, and fight.
+- 2 Birds in their little nests agree,

+And 'tis a shameful sight,

+When children of one family

+Fall out, and chide, and fight.

-3 Hard names at first, and threatening words That are but noisy breath,
+- 3 Hard names at first, and threatening words,

+That are but noisy breath,

-May grow to clubs and naked swords, To murder and to death.
+May grow to clubs and naked swords,

+To murder and to death.

-4 The devil tempts one mother's son To rage against another, So wicked Cain was hurried on
+- 4 The devil tempts one mother's son To rage against another!
+So wicked Cain was hurried on, Till he had kill'd his brother.

-Till he had kill'd his brother.
-5 The wise will make their anger cool,
+- 5 The wise will let their anger cool,

-At least before 'tis night: But in the bosom of a fool
+At least before 'tis night!

+But in the bosom of a fool

 It burns till morning light.
-6 Pardon, O Lord, our childish rage, Our little brawls remove;

-That as we grow to riper age, Our hearts may all be love.
+- 6 Pardon, O Lord, our childish rage, Our little brawls remove; That as we grow to riper age, Our hearts may all be love.

-18. Against Scoffing and calling ill Names.
+XVIII.-AGAINST SCOFFING AND CALLING NAMES.

-1 Our tongues were made to bless the Lord, And not speak ill of men;
+OUR tongues were made to bless the Lord,

+And not speak ill of men;

 When others give a railing word,

 We must not rail again.

-2 Cross words and angry names require
+2 Cross names and angry words require

-To be chastis'd at school;
+To be chastised at school;

-And he's in danger of hell-fire
+And he's in danger of hell fire,

-That calls his brother "Fool."
+That calls his brother, Fool!

-3 But lips that dare be so profane To mock, and jeer, and scoff
+- 3 But lips that dare be so profane,

+To mock, and jeer, and scoff

-At holy things, or holy men, The Lord shall cut them off.
+At holy things, or holy men,

+The Lord shall cut them off.

-4 When children in their wanton play, Serv'd old Elisha so:
+- 4 When children, in their wanton play,

+Served old Elisha so;

-And bade the prophet go his way, "Go up, thou bald-head, go!"
+And bade the prophet go his way:

+"Go up, thou bald-head, go!"

-5 God quickly stopp'd their wicked breath, And sent two raging bears, That tore them limb from limb to death,
+- 5 God quickly stopp'd their wicked breath,

+And sent two raging bears,

+That tore them limb from limb to death,

 With blood, and groans, and tears.

-6 Great God, how terrible art thou
+- 6 Great God, how terrible art thou

-To sinners e'er so young;
+To sinners e'er so young!

 Grant me thy grace, and teach me how

 To tame and rule my tongue.

+XIX.-AGAINST SWEARING, CURSING, AND TAKING GOD'S NAME IN VAIN.

-- 19. Against Swearing and Cursing, and taking God's name in vain. - 1 Angels, that high in glory dwell, Adore thy name, Almighty God: And devils tremble down in hell, Beneath the terrors of thy rod. - 2 And yet how wicked children dare Abuse thy dreadful, glorious name!
-And when they're angry how they swear And curse their fellows and blaspheme! - 3 How will they stand before thy face, Who treated thee with such disdain,
+ANGELS, that high in glory dwell, Adore thy name, Almighty God!
+And devils tremble down in hell, Beneath the terrors of thy rod.

+2 And yet how wicked children dare Abuse thy dreadful, glorious name; And when they're angry, how they swear, And curse their fellows, and blaspheme!

-Whilst thou shalt doom them to the place Of everlasting fire and pain?
+- 3 How will they stand before thy face, Who treated thee with such disdain, While thou shalt doom them to the place Of everlasting fire and pain!

-- 4 Then never shall one cooling drop,
+- 4 Then never shall one cooling drop

-To quench their burning tongues, be given;
+To quench their burning tongues be given;

 But I will praise thee here, and hope

 Thus to employ my tongue in heaven.

-- My heart shall be in pain to hear Wretches affront the Lord above;

-'Tis that great God whose power I fear: That heavenly Father whom I love.
+- 5 My heart shall be in pain to hear Wretches affront the Lord above: 'Tis that great God whose power I fear, That heavenly Father whom I love.

 - 6 If my companions grow profane, I'll leave their friendship, when I hear Young sinners take thy name in vain, And learn to curse, and learn to swear.